-- Click Start, and click Control Panel (or point to Settings and click Control Panel). - 2.
-Click Windows Update (System and Security). - 3.
-Click Check for updates (button). - 4.
-The computer will now check for updates (you need to be connected to the internet). - Click Install now (button) to begin checking for the updates. - Click Install updates (button) to install the updates.
+- Click Start, and click Control Panel (or point to Settings and click Control Panel). - Click Check for updates (Security), or double-click Security Center and click Windows Update. - 3.
+Double-click Check for updates (button). - The computer will now check for updates (you need to be connected to the internet). - 5.
+Click Install now (button) to install the updates.